Crime Statistics and Policies

 This information is being provided to you as part of UTC’s commitment to safety and security on campus and is in compliance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act (formerly the Crime Awareness and Campus Security Act of 1990).
-This document contains information about crime & fire statistics for calendar years 2014 – 2016.
+This document contains information about crime & fire statistics for three previous calendar years.
 It also contains policies and procedures at the University.
 The information provided can help you make informed decisions about your safety, the safety of others within the community, and provide information about what to do should you or someone you know ever become a victim of a crime.

 If you would like a paper copy of this report, please contact Anitra Barrett-Williams, Clery Compliance Coordinator, at 423-425-5961 or email her at Anitra-Barrett-Williams@utc.edu.